miguelvelezmj25/perf-debug-config/README.md

 Program that writes data to disk.

 ## Performance bug report
-I am using your program to write some data, but it is taking quite some time to execute (about 11.8 seconds).
+I am using your program to write some data, but it is taking quite some time to execute (about 11 seconds).
 This is the configuration that I used:

-* `clean = true`
+* `clean = false`
 * `dataSize = 10`
 * `rounds = 2`